Skip to main content

 Belfry Theatre

-Experience the thrill of live performance at the Belfry Theatre, a Fernwood favourite known for bold, thought-provoking from Canada and around the world.
+Experience the thrill of live performance at the Belfry Theatre, a local Fernwood favourite known for bold, thought-provoking theatre from Canada and around the world.
 Housed in a lovingly restored church, this unique venue packs Victoria’s theatre calendar with heart and innovation.
 The soaring ceilings, original stained glass, and intimate seating create a uniquely welcoming space where stories come alive.
+Keep the night going with a dinner at nearby Bistrot L'Stage.

 A performance on stage at the Intrepid Theatre in Victoria, BC